-Bridge Note from John K. Scott, Jr.
+Bridge Notes from John K. Scott, Jr.

 On April 10, 2022, the Company entered into a Stock Exchange Agreement with John K. Scott, Jr., pursuant to which Mr. Scott agreed to make a loan to the Company in the principal amount of up to \$2.5 million, of which \$1.5 million was funded on the closing date and \$1.0 million was funded on July 1, 2022.
 The outstanding balance of the loan, which is evidenced by a bridge note ("2022 Bridge Note"), bears interest at a rate of 8% per annum, with payments of interest only to be made monthly over a period of two years.
 All outstanding principal and accrued and unpaid interest under the 2022 Bridge Note is due and payable on the second anniversary of the Stock Exchange Agreement.
-The Company's obligations under the 2022 Bridge Note are secured by a first priority security interest in all of the Company's assets and personal property pursuant to a Security Agreement.
+The Company's obligations under the 2022 Bridge Note are secured by a first priority security interest in all of the Company's assets and personal property pursuant to a Security Agreement between Mr. Scott and the Company, entered into at closing of the 2022 Bridge Note (the "2022 Security Agreement").

-As consideration and partial inducement for Mr. Scott to enter into the 2022 Bridge Note, the Company exchanged all 50,000 shares of Mr. Scott's Series E Preferred Stock for 1,740 shares of Series F Preferred Stock and 3,260 shares of Series G Preferred Stock.
+As consideration and partial inducement for Mr. Scott to enter into the 2022 Bridge Note, the Company exchanged all50,000 shares of Mr. Scott's Series E Preferred Stock for 1,740 shares of Series F Preferred Stock and 3,260 shares of Series G Preferred Stock.
 In accordance with current accounting guidance, the Company recorded a debt discount of \$835,876 including \$821,250 related to the difference in the value of Mr. Scott's Series E Preferred Stock and the Series F and Series G Preferred Stock and \$14,626 of debt issuance costs.
 The debt discount is being amortized as non-cash interest expense using the effective interest method over the term of the 2022 Bridge Note.
-The balance of the debt discount was \$536,134 as of March 31, 2023.